Integrated Local Energy Decay for Waves with Time-Dependent Damping: Introduction

 \subsection{Literature Review}

-Local energy decay estimates on Minkowski space-times go back to \cite{Mor66, Mor68, Mor75, MRS77}.
-This has been extended to asymptotically flat space-times with no trapping \cite{MST20}.
-See also the references therein for earlier work on local energy decay.
+Local energy decay estimates on Minkowski space-times go back to \cite{Mor66, Mor68, Mor75, MRS77} and similar estimates have been obtained for small perturbations of Minkowski space \cite{KSS02, KPV95, SmithSogge2000, Sterbenz2005, Strauss75, Alinhac2006, MS2006, MS2007, MT2009}.
+Local energy decay has also been proven for asymptotically flat space-times with no trapping \cite{BH2009, MST20}.
 When there is trapping, local energy decay cannot occur \cite{Ralston69, Sbierski15}.
-However when trapping is allowed, local energy decay with a loss can still be recovered.
-See \cite{BCMP17}, \cite{LT20}, and the references therein.
+However when trapping is allowed, local energy decay with a loss can still be recovered, \cite{ NZ2009, WZ2011, BCMP17}.
+Local energy decay with a loss has also been proven on black-hole backgrounds, see \cite{LT20} and the references therein.

 Energy decay for the damped wave equation via a geometric control condition goes back to \cite{RauchTaylor1974}.
-See also \cite{Lebeau1996}.
-Using a stationary damping on the trapped set to obtain local energy decay estimates goes back to \cite{BoucletRoyer2014} when $\Rb^4$ is stationary and asymptotically Euclidean.
+See also \cite{Lebeau1996} and \cite{BurqJoly2016}.
+Using a stationary damping on the trapped set to obtain local energy decay estimates goes back to \cite{AlouiKhenissi2002} on an exterior domain, and \cite{BoucletRoyer2014} when $\Rb^4$ is stationary and asymptotically Euclidean.
 This was brought to the space-time setting in \cite{Kofroth23} and further generalized to include potential terms in \cite{KofrothMagnetic}, although both still require a stationary damping.

 The geometric control condition was used to establish energy decay for a damping $W(t,x)$ with periodic $t$ dependence in \cite{LRLTT17}.
-This was generalized to fully time-dependent damping in \cite{Kleinhenz2022a}, \cite{Kleinhenz2023}.
+This was generalized to fully time-dependent damping in \cite{Kleinhenz2022a}, \cite{kleinhenz2025sharp}.

-Local energy decay estimates can be used to prove pointwise energy decay results (for example see \cite{MTT12} \cite{Tataru13} \cite{Looi23} \cite{MW21}, \cite{Hintz22}, \cite{Hintz23}, \cite{Morgan24}) and Strichartz estimates (for example see \cite{MMTT10}, \cite{MT12}, \cite{Tohaneanu12}).
+Local energy decay estimates can be used to prove pointwise energy decay results (for example see \cite{MTT12} \cite{Tataru13}, \cite{MTT17}, \cite{Looi22b}, \cite{Looi22c}, \cite{Looi22a}, \cite{Looi23}, \cite{LooiTohaneanu2025}, \cite{MW21}, \cite{Morgan24}) and Strichartz estimates (for example see \cite{MMTT10}, \cite{MT12}, \cite{Tohaneanu12}).